jaredly/j3/Roadmap.md

 - [ ] backspace is not yet a thing.
 - [ ] up & down are not yet a thing
 - [ ] my "id is empty, but it's fine us the hash" isn't yet something I support.
+- [ ] so, wanting this to be a real thing. but now I don't ~need all the fancy renderwhatsits and such.
+  I can just do like dumb things, right?
 - [ ] let's nail selection
   - I guess I can just use ~normal web selection, but muck it up a bit? like do boundary-alignment?
 - [ ] btw I should definitely support multi-select. bc that would be very cool, right?

+# ByHand

+- [x] lots of things
+- [x] basic hacky layout
+- [ ] lets respect tightFirst and pairs and such
+- [ ] get the cursor to calculate right, taking scroll into account
+- [ ] BACKSPACE
+- [ ] autocomplete pls? will have to do ~text whatsits
+- [ ] ok, so for error display, let's do
+  - for a listlike, we could just highlight the brackets?
+That would be nice.
+  - for atoms, we can do underline, that's fine.
+- [ ] and then, selection!
+It will be unstoppable.

 # Going down the list of syntactic things